defencedog/jupyterNotebooks/reaktoro_proj/README.md

-# Here will be jupyter notebooks for chloralkali geochemical simulations
+# Here will be jupyter notebooks for chloralkali and geochemical simulations